Human Activity Recognition in an Open World: Three Spaces of Novelty for HAR

-The observation regret measure $\Regret_\Observation$ is the regret the predictor could have given the available information in this space.
-This differs from the world regret measure because it does not necessarily include all of the information that the world space contains.
-This regret measure is only applied in practice when the experimental designers consider and address the difference in information between the world space and the observation space. $\Regret_\Observation$ is not directly applied in this paper's experiments as it is determined by the sensors used to capture the videos and would be expressed by meta-data or further annotations of the videos.
-The observation experience $\Experience_\Observation$ is the time-step indexed history of prior sensor states, which is the videos in HAR.
-In the case of real world applications, the $\Experience_\Observation$ may have a limited capacity to store the prior states, and so this may be defined as a buffer and thus forgotten states will be deemed novel if encountered again.
+The observation regret measure is the regret of information in the observed state with respect to the task.
+This may only known by the oracle or evaluator and differs from the world regret measure because it does not necessarily include all of the information that the world space contains.
+This regret measure is only applied in practice when the experimental designers consider and address the difference in information between the world space and the observation space.
+The observation regret is not directly applied in this paper's experiments as it is determined by the sensors used to capture the videos and would be expressed by meta-data or further annotations of the videos.
+The observation experience is the time-step indexed history of prior sensor states, which is the videos in HAR.
+In the case of real world applications, the observation experience may have a limited capacity to store the prior states, and so this may be defined as a buffer and thus forgotten states will be deemed novel if encountered again.
 The oracle or experimental designer may know the truth in such a case, and assess the predictor with this knowledge.
-The observation state transition function $\Transition_\Observation(t, s_\World)$ is the transformation of the given world state through the sensors that form the observation space.
+The observation state transition function is the transformation of the given world state through the sensors that form the observation space.